-PS I is the first semester which all students must take immediately after admission to the Faculty of Education.
-Components of the Teacher Education Program at the University of Lethbridge are progressive with specific expectations for each level.
-See Appendix G for these expectations.
+Professional Semester I (PS I) is the first semester which all students must take immediately after admission to the Faculty of Education.
+Components of the Teacher Education Program at the University of Lethbridge are progressive with specific expectations for each level (Appendix F).